 If you plan to stay overnight in Providence, check into the centrally-located Renaissance Providence Hotel.
 It’s a stately Neo-Classical building with some rooms overlooking the Rhode Island State House.

 Another good option is the legendary Biltmore Hotel.
-Once a magnet for celebrities, the hotel has gotten a makeover as a Graduate hotel.
+Once a magnet for celebrities, the hotel has gotten a makeover as the Graduate Providence.
 It has an ornate lobby and a glass elevator that provides great views of the city.

 I hope you’ve enjoyed my one day itinerary for the top attractions in Providence Rhode Island.
 You may enjoy these other New England travel guides and resources: